shamvoke/shamvoke/src/_posts/2026-07-05-the-most-powerful-android-feature-your-are-not-using.md

 `adb shell pm uninstall -k --user 0 com.example.bloatware` Poof.
 Gone.

 *replace 'com.example.bloatware' with package name of the app you wish to remove*

+>The app disappears from your user profile but remains in the system partition, meaning it can usually be restored later if needed.
+System apps will be restored if you do factory reset.

 2. **Transfer Files Fast**